alexhaydock/pinewall/README.md

   * For the time being, I'd recommend [this post on the Alpine wiki](https://wiki.alpinelinux.org/wiki/Linux_Router_with_VPN_on_a_Raspberry_Pi_(IPv6)#nftables) which shows off a good IPv6 nftables ruleset.
 * DHCPv6
   * Pinewall does not currently support DHCPv6 as either a server or a client.
 I probably won't bother to implement this.
+  * But now that I've switched to the Kea DHCP server, you ought to be able to get this going by simply editing `/etc/kea/kea-dhcp6.conf` if you want it.
   * I'm fortunate enough to have a very forward-thinking ISP (shout-out to [AAISP](https://www.aa.net.uk/) in the UK) who routes a static IPv6 `/48` to me.
 I just pick static `/64` ranges from this allocation and assign them to my VLANs, rather than needing to deal with prefix delegation from upstream.
 For this reason, I haven't bothered including it in Pinewall.

 ## How can I use this for myself?